JJGohildev/HR-Performance-KPI-dashboard/case_study.md

 The repository includes a VBA procedure called RunMonthlyReport.
 It is designed to refresh workbook data and pivots, update the report date, and export the summary as a PDF.
 An optional step uses Outlook to email the file when enabled in the workbook configuration.

 This routine demonstrates how recurring steps can be grouped into a repeatable process.
 It does not refresh the Power BI report or replace the initial source-data export.
 The workbook configuration and local environment still need to be checked before running it.

-The supporting estimates were inconsistent, and a defensible result would require a timed comparison of the same manual and automated tasks.

-## What this project demonstrates

-The project brings together a native Power BI report, source tables, SQL calculations, and an Excel reporting workflow.
-It shows how I organize an analysis around clear questions and keep the report connected to its underlying data and definitions.

-A separate [browser dashboard](https://jjgohildev.github.io/HR-Performance-KPI-dashboard/) is also available.
-Its presentation and filter behavior can differ from Power BI.
-The screenshots in this case study come directly from the native report.

 ## Next improvements